-Achievable Local Housing is a framework developed by the Mountain Housing Council (MHC) in 2017 to define the range of unmet housing needs in the region.
+Achievable Local Housing is a framework developed by the MHC in 2017 to define the range of unmet housing needs in the region.

 Development Impact Fees are payments imposed on all new residential and commercial construction by local governments and specials districts.
 MHC strives to better the fee policies to change the perception that our local fees are higher than the rest of the state and that fee calculations for developers and builders is inconsistent, unpredictable, and complex.

 Learn more in the 2019 Advocacy Priorities Brief.